Daniel Urresti: Congressional term (2020–2021)

 Following the dissolution of the Congress in September 2019, President Martín Vizcarra convened a snap parliamentary election for 2020.
 Podemos Perú selected Urresti, who had been serving as Security Manager of Los Olivos District Municipality, as the head of the congressional list for the Lima constituency.

 After a brief campaign, Podemos Perú placed second nationally, behind Popular Action. thanks to Urresti's 588,763 votes, the party attained 8 seats in the Lima constituency out of 11 nationally.
 Urresti was sworn in on 16 March 2020.

 In aftermath of the removal of President Martín Vizcarra, Urresti asked Vizcarra to call on citizens to remain calm after concentrations continue to be reported in Lima and other regions of the country, since last night, to protest against the decision of the Congress of the Republic and the swearing-in of Manuel Merino to the position of President of the Republic.

 2021 Presidential nomination

 In October 2020, Urresti announced that he will run for the presidency of the Republic for the second time, with the Podemos Perú party.
 Urresti was subsequently nominated by Podemos Perú as their candidate for the 2021 Peruvian presidential election and formally registered his candidacy for the Presidency in December 2020.
 However he was disqualified on 4 February 2021 due to inquiries into the internal democracy of the party.
 Following an appeal, he was reinstated in the race on 18 February 2021, with the National Jury of Elections revoking the disqualification.

+2022 Lima mayoral run

+Urresti later ran for Mayor of Lima in the 2022 municipal elections, but he lost to Rafael López Aliaga of Popular Renewal narrowly with 25.35% of the vote against the latter's 26.34%.